Pavlo-Bondar/profile-repo/README.md

 # Hi there 👋

-## 🎓 I'm Pavlo Bondar,a eCommerce|Fullstack Developer!!
+## 🎓 I'm Pavlo Bondar,an eCommerce|Fullstack Developer!!
 - ✍ You can find my projects here [portfolio]
 - 🔭 I’m currently working on Upwork.
 - 🌱 I’m currently learning Blockchain.